ufal/factgenie/README.md

 <img src="factgenie/static/img/github/browse.png" width="100%" alt="Main screen" />

 ## 📢  News
+- **10/09/2024** - We improve the UX for the annotation and the browsing interfaces.
+See the summary of changes [here](https://github.com/ufal/factgenie/pull/71).
 - **09/08/2024** - Instructions for the annotators can be now configured directly in the web interace and in the configuration file – no need for coding HTML!
 - **31/07/2024** - We updated and expanded the README into a set of tutorials.
 The tutorials are available on our [Github wiki](../../wiki/).
 - **31/07/2024** - We substantially improved the data management.
 You can now manage the datasets both through the configuration file and the web interface.